-No federal, state or local law establishes a right to severance pay upon termination of employment.
-Whether to provide severance pay and, if so, in what form or amount, are determinations made by the employer, or these may be required in an individual employment or a collectively bargained agreement.
+Except for Puerto Rico, no federal, state or local law establishes a right to severance pay upon termination of employment.
+Whether to provide severance pay and, if so, in what form or amount, are determinations made by the employer, or these may be required in individual employment or a collectively bargained agreement.
+In Puerto Rico, every employee who was hired without a fixed term, terminated without just cause, and completed their probationary period, is entitled to a certain amount of severance based on their seniority.